Anonymous941/Codeberg-Migration/README.md

-# CodeBerg migration
+# Codeberg migration
-I am now using CodeBerg for new repositories: https://codeberg.org/Anonymous941
+I am now using Codeberg for new repositories: https://codeberg.org/Anonymous941